 For repo transactions, depending on the counterparty, payment or delivery netting is agreed upon; contract documentation for repo transactions also generally provides for close-out netting.
-However the bank does not use the option permitted by regulation to reduce capital requirements for repo transactions, since the considerable efforts for the evaluation of the legal opinions prescribed under the regulatory framework only justify a slight equity reduction.
+However the bank has not yet made use of the option permitted by regulation to reduce capital requirements for repo transactions.